tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 <blockquote class="pull-right">
   When it comes to programming, a vector is just an array of numbers.
-Each number is a "dimension" of the vector.
+Each number is a &quot;dimension&quot; of the vector.
 For example, a three-dimensional (3D) vector is an array of three numbers.
 </blockquote>

 When it comes to programming, a vector is just an array of numbers.
 Each number